OpenSettings/open-settings-docs/docs/v1/docs/configuration-guide.md

 }
 ```

-#### Handling Class Name Changes
+#### Handling Changes to Class Names or Namespaces

-If you rename the class from `MyFirstSettings` to something else, even if its properties remain unchanged, OpenSettings will treat it as a **new settings file** and will not match it with existing data.
+If you rename the class from `MyFirstSettings` to something else or move the file to a different folder (which could cause the namespace to change), OpenSettings will treat it as a new settings file, even if the properties are the same, and won't match it with the existing data.

 To avoid this, explicitly specify the computed identifier using the `ComputedIdentifierAttribute`: